Corporate Governance Guidelines

 Board Access to Senior Management

 Directors have open access to management, and as stated earlier, the members of management attend Board meetings.
-Directors may communicate with such persons directly or may request the Lead Director to serve as a liaison in such communications.
+Directors may communicate with such persons directly or may request the Chairman to serve as a liaison in such communications.
 As a general rule, Directors will inform the CEO and coordinate with the Corporate Secretary when scheduling visits with management.

 Duties and Independence